 George is sad.
 The family next door are moving away and things will be so dull without them.
 Or maybe not!
 Why is the new Martian rover acting so strangely?
 Has the search for life met an alien threat to Earth?
 Lucy and Stephen Hawking take George and the reader on a cosmic adventure.

 The Universe Verse is back.
 Book 1 was the Big Bang Theory in verse and drawings.
 Now stars and planets have formed, but something new is happening: Life.
 Book 2 is about evolution by natural selection.
 In its cheerful verse and lovely color drawings, it´s also a love poem to our beautiful Earth.

 Much of the southern sky wasn´t visible to the ancient Mediterranean civilizations.
 Instead of representing the ancient myths, the constellations were invented long afterwards by European explorers and astronomers.
 Some of Abbe Lacaille´s inventions are tributes to the arts.

 If you go outside on a clear dark night, you might see a few thousand stars.
 But without a telescope, not a single one will be the most common type of star in the Universe.
 You won´t see red dwarfs, the stars that will still be shining in the far distant future when all the others have died.

-Several dozen planets orbiting stars outside the Solar System have been directly imaged.
-But as of January 2015 astronomers had discovered nearly two thousand of them.
-How do they find what they can't see?
+A number of planets orbiting stars outside the Solar System have been directly imaged, but most of the 4000 known exoplanets haven't been.
+Very few have been discovered by direct imaging.
+How do astronomers find what they can't see?